Christian Arroyo Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 11th-ranked team ERA across all MLB pitching staffs (4.00).
+- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 23rd in the league.

-- Cubs pitchers combine to allow 88 home runs (one per game), the second-fewest in the league.
+- The Cubs have the 12th-ranked team ERA among all MLB pitching staffs (4.05).

-- The righty's last time out came on Sunday against the New York Yankees, when he went 5 2/3 innings, surrendering four earned runs while giving up 10 hits.
+- The Cubs allow the fifth-fewest home runs in baseball (94 total, one per game).

-- The 33-year-old has a 3.21 ERA and 5.4 strikeouts per nine innings in nine games this season, while allowing a batting average of .228 to opposing hitters.
+- In his last outing on Thursday, July 6 against the Milwaukee Brewers, the righty tossed five innings, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.